 Settlement configuration

-A Settlement configuration defines how Klarna aggregates financial activity and produces settlements for a Payment Acquiring Account.
+A Settlement configuration defines how Klarna aggregates Partner balance transactions and produces settlements for a Payment Acquiring Account.
 It determines:

-• Which bank accounts are used if a settlement results in a payout
+• Which Bank accounts are used when a settlement results in a payout

-A settlement represents the net result of all Partner balance transactions such as:
+Ultimately, a settlement represents the net result of all Partner balance transactions.
+Examples include:

 • Refunds